I'm certain that I have open to this wine way too early.

 Nose is red fruit, earth, leather, woodsy.

 Superbly earthy, tobacco, leather, and black pepper, fading to red stone fruit.
 High in the center palate.
 Long finish.
-Makes me wish for long, lingering, conversational dinners and an impressive cheese course! — a year ago
+Makes me wish for long, lingering, conversational dinners and an impressive cheese course! — 3 years ago

 This is the 2009 vintage.